potatoqualitee/dbatools.ai/README.md

 ## Usage

-dbatools.ai provides several functions to interact with your SQL Server databases:
+dbatools.ai provides several functions to interact with your SQL Server databases and files:

 ### Invoke-DbaiQuery